Islamic State Claims Responsibility for Bombing That Killed 63 at Kabul Wedding

 Stunned families buried the dead, some digging with their bare hands.
 One wounded survivor, Mohammad Aslim, still wore his bloodied clothes the day after the blast late Saturday.
 He and his friends had already buried 16 bodies, among them several close relatives, including a 7-year-old boy.

 Aslim looked exhausted, and said he was waiting to bury more.
-Nearby a man named Amanullah, who lost his 14-year-old son, said in anguish that the explosion had mangled the boy’s face so badly he could no longer recognize it.
+Nearby, a man named Amanullah, who lost his 14-year-old son, said in anguish that the explosion had mangled the boy’s face so badly he could no longer recognize it.

 “I wish I could find the pieces of my son’s body and put them as one piece into the grave,” he cried.